SahilAujla/aa-sdk-private/site/why-account-kit.md

 ## Your app, your UX

-With Account Kit, you can design every step of the user experience from signup to checkout, natively in your app.
-Instead of sending a signature request to a third-party wallet, you can display the confirmation natively in your app or even submit the transaction invisibly in the background.
-With this level of control, wallets fade into the background.
-You can curate exactly what information to show the user to help them complete their journey in the app.
+With Account Kit, you can design every step of the user experience from signup to checkout natively in your app.
+Replace third-party wallet interactions with native confirmations and background transactions.
+Curate the right information to display and abstract away the details.
+Use Account Kit to streamline the experience and improve engagement with your app.

 ## Familiar, secure login